learn-co-curriculum/phase-0-pac-3-intro-to-functions-lab/README.md

 })
 ```

-This information tells us that the test is expecting a function called `shout` that accepts an argument but that `shout` isn't defined.
-So let's start by declaring our function in `index.js`:
+We know that the test is expecting a function called `shout` that accepts an
+argument.
+The error tells us that `shout` isn't defined.
+So let's start by
+declaring our function in `index.js`:

 ``` javascript
 function shout(string) {